gearglow/ReptiliaWithATwist/The List.md

 Several things happened at once, and Elysia couldn't help but admire the theatricality of it all.
 Thunder crashed, the doors to the Great Hall flew open, and a bolt of lightning flashed in the enchanted ceiling, illuminating a figure who looked as if he'd been born to the storm.
 His face was scarred, weathered, and craggy, with one piercing blue eye, which rolled around independently of the other, which was a beady black and yet much more normal for that.
 He had a peg leg, shaggy hair the dark grey of storm-clouds, and a black travelling cloak billowing in the door's backdraft.
 All in all, Elysia thought even Snape would be hard-pressed to make a more dramatic entrance.

-The figure made his way down the Hall to Prof. Dumbledore, with whom he spoke quietly for a moment before taking the vacant DADA seat at the staff table.
+The figure made his way down the Hall to Professor Dumbledore, with whom he spoke quietly for a moment before taking the vacant DADA seat at the staff table.

-"Allow me to introduce Alastor Moody," Prof. Dumbledore said, "our new professor of Defense Against the Dark Arts."
+"Allow me to introduce Alastor Moody," Professor Dumbledore said, "our new professor of Defense Against the Dark Arts."

 The students' whispering among themselves reached a crescendo.
 Moody himself ignored them, and looked to be casting detection spells on his dinner.
 As Elysia watched, he took as swig from a hip flask.